arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 How to sign up for the CBIR - Competency Based Instrument Rating License Test for Aeroplane

-How to Book for the IR - Instrument Rating License Test for Aeroplane?
+How to Book for IR - Instrument Rating License Test for Aeroplane?

-Scheduling your IR knowledge test is a straightforward process.
+Scheduling your IR knowledge test is straightforward process.
 Here’s a breakdown of the steps involved:

 1. Eligibility Requirements: